Grissess/ski-rust/doc/paper.md

 Symmetric Encryption
 ====================

-Arguably the easiest form of encryption, symmetric encryption depends on a shared secret, referred to as a "symmetric key", or simply a key.
+Arguably the simplest form of encryption, symmetric encryption depends on a shared secret, referred to as a "symmetric key", or simply a key.
 A symmetric cipher is two operations, encryption and decryption, which take some amount of data and such a key, and for which encryption composed with decryption only